Our Rustic, Gorgeous DIY Wood Mantel

 Once the mantel was completely smooth and cut down to the length we wanted it to be, it was time to prep it to hang.
 Corey cut out a groove in the back of the mantel that would perfectly fit a 2×4 board that the mantel would hang on.

-Then, we mounted the 2×4 to the mantel (be sure to drill directly into the studs – this thing is heavy!) using some heavy duty screws.
+Then, we mounted the 2×4 to the mantel.
+Be sure to drill directly into the studs – this thing is heavy!
+We used some the heaviest-duty screws we could find for this part!

-To hang it, all we had to do was lift the mantel up and fit it over the mounting board – then, we used some more heavy duty screws to drill the top of the mantel into the top of the 2×4.
+From there, all we had to do was lift the mantel up and fit it over the mounting board.
+Then, we used some more heavy duty screws to drill the top of the mantel into the top of the 2×4.

 Finishing the Mantel